 Service Management Excellence

-This level of High Performance requires;
+Achieving this level of High Performance necessitates:

-- a strong relationship between the Partners and the Business,
+- A strong relationship between the Partners and the Business,